datacarpentry/organization-genomics/episodes/01-tidiness.md

 exercises: 10
 questions:
 - "What metadata should I collect?"
-- "How should I structure my sequencing data and metadata"
+- "How should I structure my sequencing data and metadata?"
 objectives:
 - "Think about and understand the types of metadata a sequencing experiment will generate."
-- "Understand the importance of metadata and potential metadata standards"
+- "Understand the importance of metadata and potential metadata standards."
-- "Explore common formatting challenges in spreadsheet data"
+- "Explore common formatting challenges in spreadsheet data."
 keypoints:
-- "Metadata is key for you and others to be able to work with your data"
+- "Metadata is key for you and others to be able to work with your data."
-- "Tabular data needs to be structured to be able to work with it effectively"
+- "Tabular data needs to be structured to be able to work with it effectively."
 ---

 # Introduction